MaterializeInc/demos/integrations/terraform/hashicorp-vault/README.md

 SHOW SECRETS;
 ```

-## Using the Secret in Connections
+## Using the secret in connections

 Once the secret has been created, you can use it in your `CREATE CONNECTION` statements.
 In this example, we'll create a connection to a Postgres instance using the secret we created using the `materialize_connection_postgres` resource: